nop33/si/docs/subpage.md

 ## textSections.content

-The markdown content of the section.
+The markdown content of the section. :warning: Images are not yet supported.